ros2/ros2_documentation/source/Tutorials/Working-with-multiple-RMW-implementations.rst

 Adding RMW implementations to your workspace
 --------------------------------------------

-Suppose that you have built your ROS 2 workspace with only Fast RTPS installed and therefore only the Fast RTPS RMW implementation built.
+Suppose that you have built your ROS 2 workspace with only Cyclone DDS installed and therefore only the Cyclone DDS RMW implementation built.
 The last time your workspace was built, any other RMW implementation packages, ``rmw_connext_cpp`` for example, were probably unable to find installations of the relevant DDS implementations.
 If you then install an additional DDS implementation, Connext for example, you will need to re-trigger the check for a Connext installation that occurs when the Connext RMW implementation is being built.
 You can do this by specifying the ``--cmake-force-configure`` flag on your next workspace build, and you should see that the RMW implementation package then gets built for the newly installed DDS implementation.